 So what’s with all the rejection talk, Clare?

-Why am I metaphorically locking you outside in the snow when you have no socks on and the Christmas special of Downton Abbey is about to start?
+Why am I metaphorically locking you outside in the snow when the Christmas special of Downton Abbey is about to start?

-Oh, and you’re going to make more money with your wholesale biz than you ever have before.
+Oh, and you’re going to make more money with your wholesale business than you ever have before.

 Getting rejected hurts but it doesn’t have to completely derail you.
 Here’s how to do it like a pro:

 Knocks to your ego hurt more when you’re braced for impact.
 Loosen up.
 Let it sting while you breathe into it – like when you stub your toe.

 Yes, waiting for the pain to arrive is awful.
 Feeling the pain arrive is awful too.
 But it’s happening, so get out of the way and let it.

 2. Give yourself permission to be distressed.
 Or angry.

 This one is hard.
 Allowing yourself to experience a unpleasant feeling without trying to bury it or make it go away is seriously difficult.
 If “Being Human” was taught at universities, this would be PHD-level.